How to Become a Roofer

 Roofing: A Trade With Long-Term Demand

 Roofs are a necessity for every building, and they wear out, sustain storm damage, and require regular replacement over time.
 Residential, commercial, and industrial properties all depend on skilled roofers to install, repair, and maintain roofing systems.
 As housing, commercial development, and infrastructure continue to expand, the need for experienced roofers remains consistent.
-This steady demand makes roofing one of the more reliable skilled trades.
+This steady demand makes roofing one of the more reliable skilled trades, particularly when comparing union vs non-union roofing careers.

 The Pay: Roofing Offers Strong Earning Potential

 Roofing provides competitive pay compared to many other hands-on careers.
 Entry-level roofers typically earn solid wages, while experienced roofers often see annual incomes in the $60,000 to $70,000 range.
-Those who specialize in commercial roofing, high-end residential projects, or complex systems like metal or flat roofing can earn more.
-Roofers who move into supervisory roles or operate their own businesses may reach higher income levels, especially when managing larger projects.
+Those who specialize in commercial roofing, high-end residential projects, or complex systems like metal or flat roofing may earn more through larger projects, overtime, or leadership roles.
+Because pay varies by location and market demand, reviewing roofer salaries by state can help set realistic expectations.

 Minimal Schooling and Low Upfront Costs